idekerlab/Network_Evaluation_Tools/README.md

 # Network Evaluation Tools

 Network Evaluation Tools is a Python 2.7 package with corresponding examples for evaluating a network's ability to group a given node set in network proximity.
-This package was developed as a part of the work done in [citation](link).
+This package was developed as a part of the work done in [Huang and Carlin et al. 2018](http://www.cell.com/cell-systems/fulltext/S2405-4712(18)30095-4).

 ## Modules in this package
   - _data_import_tools_ - This module contains functions for helping import network files and gene set files for analysis.